 - If you have a choice in what device you get, look at the manufacturer’s security track record.
 Choose the one with the strongest commitment to security.

-- If the device uses a password, don't stick to the default one provided by the manufacturer.
-Change it to one of your own choosing.
+- If it uses a password, don’t use the default one provided by the manufacturer.
+Change it to one of your choosing.

-- If the device gives you the option to update its software or firmware, do so.
+- If it gives you the option to update its software or firmware, do so.
 Updates often include security patches and by skipping them you may be leaving your device open to hackers.

-- Make sure your home internet connection is secured.
-This means that it's password-protected and the password is encrypted so it's harder for hackers to crack.
-If you're clueless when it comes to internet hardware, call your internet service provider and have them walk you through securing your network.
+- Make sure your home internet connection is not unsecured.
+If you’re clueless when it comes to internet hardware, call your internet service provider and have them walk you through securing your network.

 - And last but not least, if you’ve been recommended a connected medical device but don’t yet have it, ask questions.
 Is there a non-connected version out there?
 If so, what are the benefits of being connected?
 Do they really outweigh the risks?